-Sign up for a free account
+Sign up for a free Uptime Robot account

-Once you have confirmed your email address go back to Uptime robot’s homepage and sign in.
+Once you have confirmed your email address, go back to Uptime Robot’s homepage and sign in.

-After you sign in for the first time.
-Your dashboard will look like this.
+After you sign in for the first time, your dashboard will look like this.

 How to set up uptime monitoring for your website

+The last box asks you to set the frequency of checks.
 With a free account, the minimum monitoring interval you can set is five minutes.
-If you think that is too often then just move the green bar to the right until you find the time you are happy with.
+If you think that is too often, move the green bar to the right.

+After you have finished, scroll to the bottom of the page.
+Above the ‘Create monitor’ link, you can see the email address you used to create your free account.
 Uptime robot needs an email address to send you notifications if your website is down.

 Lastly, click on the blue ‘Create Monitor’ link.

-You have created your uptime monitor
+You have created your website uptime monitor

 Uptime Robot dashboard